arashnm80/arashnm80.github.io/quotes.md

 > Do it if it's the biggest thing I can do.

 > I'm gonna think out of the box.

+> Certainty never exists and it's not an excuse to do nothing.

 > No one actually knows what the hell they're doing.
 Everyone is just working off their current best guess.